alvinsga/mergeprotocol/README.md

 ### Main Functions

 - `init_table`: Initializes the protocol's data structures.
-- `create_license`: Creates a new license with specified properties.
+- `create_new_license`: Creates a new license with specified properties.
-- `register_license`: Registers a license for a token with pricing and validity information.
+- `attach_license_to_asset`: Registers a license for a token with pricing and validity information.
 - `register_parent_child`: Establishes a parent-child relationship between two tokens.
 - `create_collection`: Creates a new collection for NFTs.
 - `mint_license_token`: Mints a new license token for a given asset.